Kasey Kahne: Film and television

 Kahne was featured in the premiere episode of the 2006 Biography Channel series Driven to Win.
 This 30-minute program covered Kahne's childhood and entry into NASCAR, as well as his 2004 Rookie of the Year season and his first win in 2005.
 He was also featured in two episodes of the second season of NASCAR 360 on the FX Network.

 Kasey Kahne Racing, NASCAR Media Group, and Motorsports Management International partnered to produce the 2009 release, "The Rise of Kahne."
 This 90-minute biographical profile features interviews with Kahne, his family, and other NASCAR personalities.
 Footage covers the stock-car racer's open-wheel roots and successes leading up to his June 2009 win at Infineon Raceway, his first for Richard Petty Motorsports.
 The DVD also shows his work with the Kasey Kahne Foundation and his own sprint car race team.

 Kahne's No. 9 Dodge Dealers-sponsored car appeared in the 2005 Disney film Herbie: Fully Loaded, with Kahne as one of the four drivers who boxed Herbie in and pummeled him in the final race.
 He is mentioned by name by one of the race announcers.

 In 2010, Kahne made a brief appearance in the music video "Smoke a Little Smoke" by Eric Church.

+In 2013, Kahne alongside Dale Earnhardt Jr. and Tony Stewart voiced themselves in an episode of The Cleveland Show.

+In 2016, Kahne voiced Fender in four episodes of the Nickelodeon series Blaze and the Monster Machines.